 This process will uncover how difficult your goal might be to achieve, and how committed you really are to doing the work necessary to achieve it.
 And it will help you be more prepared to achieve your goal.

-[Recommended Reading: Discover the most common goal-setting mistakes that prevent you from reaching goals that are meaningful in Goal-Setting Mistakes to Avoid To Start Reaching Goals That Matter].
+[Recommended Reading: Discover the most common goal-setting mistakes that prevent you from reaching goals that are meaningful in Top 10 Goal-Setting Mistakes To Avoid].

 Conducting Your Review